 In this large cross-sectional study, we found that higher DII values were associated with higher prevalence of radiographic symptomatic knee OA.
 After adjusting for 11 potential confounders, those with the highest DII score (i.e. having a more pro-inflammatory diet) had a significantly higher prevalence of radiographic symptomatic knee OA by approximately 40%.
 Each increase in one standard deviation (i.e. an increase of 1.67 points) of this score was associated with an increased prevalence of knee OA by 13%, suggesting a linear association between DII and radiographic symptomatic knee OA.
 However, it should be noted that, when assessed the presence of knee OA only radiologically or taking pain due to radiographic symptomatic knee OA as outcomes, DII was not associated with these outcomes

-The results indicate that several important characteristics may be associated with the development of knee OA and higher DII.
-These included higher prevalence of depression, higher BMI and younger age.
-Whilst the association with BMI has been extensively reported,[33] and some limited data on the relationship between depression and the onset of knee OA are available,[34] the association with male gender is unexpected.
-Previous studies have reported a substantial higher risk of knee OA for females rather than males, particularly for the knee.[35]

 Whilst our data is cross-sectional and causality cannot be determined, we can propose several mechanisms that might explain the findings.
 First, DII is significantly associated with serum inflammation markers.[13]
 This is supported by Sokolove et al., [10] finding where inflammation is present in OA joints before the development of significant radiographic changes (synovitis).[10]
 These findings were also confirmed by some studies using magnetic resonance imaging (MRI).[36, 37] Chronic low-grade inflammation may therefore be a major driver of ongoing joint degeneration, thus affecting structures typical of knee OA, i.e. cartilages and bones.
 The role of inflammation in predicting early stages of knee OA was indirectly confirmed by our findings, since higher DII were not associated with knee OA when diagnosed only through radiological information.
 Further studies including MRI that is more sensitive in detecting cartilage/bone lesions than x-rays are consequently needed Second, it is possible that alterations of extra-cellular matrix (ECM) could play an additional role in the association between DII and knee OA.
 ECM breakdown is common at sites of inflammation, including the joints affected by OA.[38]
 Moreover, Homandberg et al. suggested that ECM breakdown products could promote per se inflammation and cartilage loss.[39]
 A pro-inflammatory diet may therefore further drive such a process.
 Finally, it can be hypothesized that DII inversely correlates with healthy dietary patterns (e.g. Mediterranean diet) that could have a role in protecting people from the onset of knee OA [40], since people having significantly higher levels of DII consumed more frequently meat, sugars, and fats and less frequently vegetables and fruits.